Reduced rate National Insurance for Married Women

 - you have not earned over the Lower Earnings Limit (currently £118 a week (external link)), or been self-employed, for 2 tax years in a row

 If your husband dies, you may be able to keep your right for a certain time.
 Contact HMRC (external link) for more information.

 Tell your employer or HMRC if you lose the right to pay the reduced rate.
 You might owe HMRC unpaid National Insurance if you do not.

 Tell your employer - they will fill in part 2 of your ‘certificate of election’ and give it back to you.
 Fill in part 1 and send it back to HMRC.

-If you are self-employed, register to pay Class 2 National Insurance straight away.
+If you are self-employed, register to pay Class 2 National Insurance (external link) straight away.
 Fill in part 1 of your certificate of election and send it back to HMRC.